Avrohom Yeshaya Karelitz: His attitude toward Rav Kook

-The most famous halachic disagreement between the two was the controversy over the "heter mechira" during the sabbatical year, as a possible solution to the problem of agricultural produce loss and other damages caused by abandoning the land.
-The Chazon Ish rejected the solution for various reasons, yet ruled leniently in other shemitah-related questions to enable observance of shemitah without relying on the heter.
-In doing so, he wrote at length refuting Rav Kook's arguments in support of the heter and his rulings on shemitah laws in general.

 His attitude toward the Mussar movement

 The Chazon Ish expressed a critical view toward the ideas of the Musar movement, though he held affection for its figures.
 He expressed this in a letter to the head of Hebron Yeshiva, Rabbi Simcha Zissel Broide, while still a young man: “I spent much time with the Saba of Slabodka z”l, and with the Saba of Mir z”l, and with their great students, and also with the greats of the Novardok school, and there was always boundless love between us.
 They were entirely devoted to me, and I never refrained from voicing sharp critique, and they delighted in it.
 For it is the nature of scholars to delight more in a 'meitivay' (a challenging question in the Talmud) than in a 'tena nami hachi' (a supporting text); and I delighted in them, especially the yeshivas rooted in Torah and awe of Heaven, without separation...”

 Unlike early 19th-century opponents of the Mussar Movement, who accused its leaders of ideological affinity with the Jewish Enlightenment, the Chazon Ish, writing in the early 20th century, did not doubt their intentions.
 However, he believed the movement’s claim—that refined character traits alone can equip a person to overcome natural inclinations and align with halacha—was flawed.
 In his view, in moments of crisis or value conflict, one reverts to natural instincts: “When he is confronted by conflict with his fellow, he will surely decide in line with his natural tendencies.
 Even if these are refined, they often do not align with the divine halacha.”

 Moreover, refined character traits and self-awareness might cause one who places his trust in Mussar study to rely on the power of his intellect, even in cases of error.
 Therefore, the Chazon Ish believed that a proper ethical system cannot be based on anything other than halacha itself: absolute commitment to the minutiae of the law.
 This commitment operates on two levels: first, a person’s day is filled with small tests to fulfill or neglect the law—tests that are easy to overcome and strengthen religious awareness; second, in cases requiring special effort, precision in law trains one to overcome "bad" traits like laziness and desire.